SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-gmail.md

 2. Click the Gmail icon ( ![icon][img2] ) under **Select an import source**.

-    What you need to do in the next step depends on whether you are already logged in to Gmail.
+    What you need to do in the next step depends on if you are already logged in to Gmail.

 3. One of the following dialogs will be displayed: